Skip to main content

 Cross Border Directive (CBD) scheme

-Your child can also get braces under the Cross Border Directive (CBD) scheme.
+Your child may be able to get dental care under the Cross Border Directive (CBD) scheme.

 The CBD scheme allows you to get healthcare in another EU or EEA country.
-You need to meet certain criteria to get healthcare under the CBD.
+You need to be eligible to get healthcare under the CBD.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.